 In many ways, 2020 was one for the record books.
-Since we are financial advisors, and not social or political pundits, we’re going to focus on what happened in the investment world and what we should take away from this historic year.
+Since we are financial advisors and not social or political pundits, we’re going to focus on what happened in the investment world and what we should take away from this historic year.

-Lesson 1: The old became new– I can’t tell you how many articles our team has read telling us that traditional portfolio management techniques are obsolete; buy and hold is for suckers, 60/40 portfolios are dead (a traditional portfolio many consider balanced is 60% stocks/40% bonds), and index funds just guarantee you aren’t going to beat the market.
+Lesson 1: The old became new– I can’t tell you how many articles our team has read telling us that traditional portfolio management techniques are obsolete; buy and hold is for suckers, 60/40 portfolios are dead (a traditional portfolio many consider balanced is 60% stocks/40% bonds), and index funds guarantee you aren’t going to beat the market.
 These are just some of the ideas you hear floating around asset management circles.
 2020 proved them all wrong.
-Low cost, diversified investment portfolios, while perhaps boring, continue to produce the best long-term results.
+Low-cost, diversified investment portfolios, while perhaps boring, continue to produce the best long-term results.

 Lesson 2: Knowing the future is not enough– If I told you the events that were going to transpire in 2020 on January 1st last year, I think most of you would have pulled your money out of the market as fast as possible.
 And by the end of March, you would have been feeling pretty good.
 But knowing future events is not enough.
 You have to know how the market is going to react to those events.
 Who would have guessed that amidst all the turmoil this world and our country experienced, the S&P 500 would be up 18% in 2020?

 Lesson 4: Bubbles are easy to spot (in hindsight)– Many have been calling the technology sector a bubble.
 It’s not hard to see why.
-Technology stocks were up 44% this year and have had returns of nearly 28% per year for the last five years.
+Technology stocks were up 44% this year and have had nearly 28% per year for the last five years.
 Tesla was up 695% in 2020!
-Anyone calling these stocks are in a bubble has been spectacularly wrong thus far.
+Anyone calling these stocks is in a bubble has been spectacularly wrong thus far.
 I don’t know if this is a bubble or not.
 No one does.
 We will only know in hindsight.

 Thus far, the investment markets of 2021 have really just been a continuation of these themes.
 On a day when we saw an invasion of the US Capitol, the stock market hit another all-time high.
 Knowing the future is not enough.